ybyzek/theniledev-examples/data-plane/pulumi/README.md

 }
 ```

-## Configure Your Data Plane ##
+## Configure the Data Plane ##

 > These instructions summarize how to [get started with Pulumi](https://www.pulumi.com/docs/get-started/aws/begin/)
 > on AWS.
 See their docs for a more complete setup.

-Set up a new Pulumi project called `pulumi-clustify`:
+1. Set up a new Pulumi project called `pulumi-clustify`:

 ```bash
 mkdir pulumi-clustify && cd pulumi-clustify pulumi new aws-typescript
 ```

-and accept the defaults:
+When prompted, accept the defaults:

 ```
 project name: (pulumi-clustify)